Dog Bite Attorney – Personal Injury Law

 Dog Bites Are a Serious Problem

 Immediately after a dog attack, the animal’s owner must be identified.
 If the dog is a stray, then the victim will want to inform the physician, who will make a determination regarding treatment for rabies.
-Lasting injuries can range from scaring, nerve injury from crush wounds, infections, and emotional injuries.
-Some dog attack victims have been known to suffer from post traumatic stress disorder, reporting feeling depressed, nervous or fearful.
+Lasting injuries can range from scarring, nerve injury from crush wounds, infections, and emotional injuries.
+Some dog attack victims have been known to suffer from post-traumatic stress disorder, reporting feeling depressed, nervous or fearful.

 Any dog is capable of biting if they feel threatened or are egged on.
 However, certain breeds seem to bite more than others.
 The CDC reports that 50% of all dog bites were committed by Pit Bulls.
 Among the other aggressive breeds are German Shepherd, Rottweiler, Mastiff, Akita or Chow, Doberman Pinchers, and Bulldogs.

 Protect Your Rights